 Students will develop a dissertation topic and determine their Chair during the spring of Year 3.
 To develop a dissertation topic, students must demonstrate technical mastery of the subject matter in their field of interest and have knowledge of research techniques sufficient to carry out an original investigation of a research problem or a unique contribution to psychology practice through independent, significant, scholarly work.
 This culminates in a well-developed, clearly defined research topic and question(s) and/or planned scholarly output that will constitute their dissertation.
-This is documented with the Research Proposal completed in PSYD 815 Advanced Research Design and/or the Dissertation Prospectus (Appendix G).
+This is documented with the completion of a Dissertation Prospectus (see Appendix G).

 As this topic is finalized, a Chair who will oversee and support the student's dissertation process will be identified.
 Students should consider their dissertation topic in light of faculty expertise and availability in order to achieve an optimal fit.
 Full-time core faculty members in the Counseling Psychology PsyD program are eligible to serve as Chairs.
-Adjunct faculty in the Counseling Psychology PsyD program and other faculty in the School of Arts and Sciences with related areas of expertise may be eligible to serve as Chairs on a case-by-case basis, with approval from the PsyD Program and Clinical Training Director and the Dean of the School of Arts and Sciences.
+Adjunct faculty in the Counseling Psychology PsyD program and other faculty in the School of Arts & Sciences with related areas of expertise may be eligible to serve as Chairs on a case-by-case basis, with approval from the PsyD Program and Clinical Training Director and the Dean of the School of Arts & Sciences.
 In the Spring of Year 3, during the annual student review process to confirm that all academic requirements prior to the dissertation process have been met, the PsyD core faculty will review student interests, faculty expertise, and availability to identify appropriate Chair assignments.
-This will be communicated to students and faculty, and students and faculty will meet so students can share the dissertation topic they have determined and the Research Proposal they have prepared.
+This will be communicated to students and faculty, and students and faculty will meet so students can share the dissertation topic they have determined and the Dissertation Prospectus they have prepared.
 Once Chairs approve of the general topic, this process is documented by the D1 Form: Dissertation Topic and Chairperson Agreement Form (see Appendix H).
 The student should notify the Dissertation Coordinator when they are ready to submit this form and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
-Once the form is signed by all, a copy will be saved to their student file.
+Once the form is signed by all, the student will upload the PDF of the signed form in the appropriate area in the Dissertation Canvas shell and a copy will be saved to their student file.